 Where Do They Stem From Genetically?

-Pit Bulls and Staffordshires Demeanor
+American Pit Bulls and American Staffordshires Demeanor

-The American Bully Demeanor
+The American Bully Demeanor.

 Years later, I found Atlas.
-She is a Pocket American Bulldog and is the most lovable dog, as well as quite lazy.
+She is a Pocket American Bully and is the most lovable dog, as well as quite lazy.
 This breed, because of their short body style and very large muscular build, they are not a dog to run with.
 Atlas can sprint extremely short distances, but tires easily.

 In fact – as I write this article, she’s snoring beside me after sleeping all night long.